Linearized $\mathcal{N}=2$ conformal supergravity in the harmonic approach: Superconformal transformations in different bases

 \section{Superconformal transformations in different bases}

 In this article we used the analytic basis of ${\cal N}=2$ HSS as the preferred one.
 In particular, the superconformal transformations were given in this basis, see eq. \eqref{eq:superconformal symmetry}.
-The goal of this Appendix is to provide the precise relations between coordinates in diverse bases and the realizations of $\mathcal{N}=2$ superconformal group on them.
+The goal of this Appendix is to establish the precise relations between coordinates in diverse bases and find the appropriate coordinate realizations of $\mathcal{N}=2$ superconformal group.

 We use the following notations for coordinates in different bases:

 The analytic coordinates are defined in terms of the central basis coordinates as

 The inverse expressions for the central basis coordinates in terms of the analytic ones read: